jpjones3/StatusApp/README.md

 # StatusApp
-This is a POC I created for an application that I ultimately extended for an application for a project that I work on.
+This is a POC which I created for an application that I ultimately extended and used on a project that I work on.
 I developed this entirely on my own time and used it as a way to learn Spring Boot.
 The application is a dashboard that shows which servers are up and which are down for various application environments (QA, DEV, PROD, etc.).

 This is the dashboard -